Robertsmania/RobertsmaniaReplay/README.md

 * Go back to the start
 * Clear the Marker Filters
 * Set the Marker Type Filter to something specific like Overtakes
-* Cycle through the markers seeing all the overtakes in the session.
+* Cycle through the markers seeing all the overtakes in the session
 * Or whatever you like...

 Leave that session and join another.
 Repeat.